 This Guide was written to provide answers to individuals charged with DUI in Pennsylvania, attorneys who represent DUI Defendants, and attorneys who represent individuals who may be affected by DUI law.
+It is also an introduction to our firm.

-AFTER RECEIVING OUR FREE CASE EVALUATION: If you have received this with a free case evaluation, you have also received our Case Results, Client Reviews, Fee Quote and payment options.
+AFTER RECEIVING OUR FREE CASE EVALUATION: If you have received this Guide with a free case evaluation, you have also received our Case Results, Client Reviews, Fee Quote and payment options.
 We hope you find these documents informative.
+Please allow this document to introduce our firm.